 出典:Wiktionary

 Apparently an alteration of squash, influenced by obsolete squiss (“to squeeze”).
 Cognate with Scots squische, squies (“to crush, squeeze”).
-Compare also French esquicher from Old Occitan esquichar (“to squeeze, squish”).
-See also squeeze, squelch.
+Compare also French esquicher, from Old Occitan esquichar (“to squeeze, squish”).
+See also squeeze and squelch.
+The noun is derived from the verb.

 squish (countable and uncountable, plural squishes)